If you’re looking for someone to help you take care of your money matters so you can do more of what you love, perhaps I’m that person.

 My passion for investing took root while I was still in high school.
 I have always enjoyed organizing financial data and learning about financial markets.
 Now I apply those passions to help my clients identify and make their financial dreams come true.

-I am an avid golfer, photographer, movie buff, exerciser, reader and life-long learner with a wall of “how-to” books about a wide range of subjects.
+I am a youth soccer referee, photographer, movie buff, exerciser, reader and life-long learner with a wall of “how-to” books about a wide range of subjects.
 Married to Nancy since 1987, we welcomed our son Kyle to the family in 1997.
 Champion, our vibrant and energetic cockapoo, joined us in 2011.
 Together, we enjoy today, save for tomorrow, and express gratitude for the good fortune we have to do work we love that serves others in ways that make a lasting difference in their lives.